atom-minimap/minimap/README.md

 }
 ```

-Note that the scope is prefixed with `.minimap` so that you can override the selection style in the minimap without impacting the editor's one.
+Note that the scope is prefixed with `.minimap` so that you can override the selection style in the Minimap without impacting the editor's one.

 Also note that only the `background` property will be retrieved to style a decoration.